 Managing Pagination According to SEO Best Practices

-You should indicate the relationship between component URLs in a paginated series with rel=”next” and rel=”prev” attributes.
+Additionally, you should indicate the relationship between component URLs in a paginated series with rel=”next” and rel=”prev” attributes.

 Complement the rel=”next” / “prev” with a self-referencing rel=”canonical” link.
 So /category?page=4 should rel=”canonical” to /category?page=4.